mikecrinite/mebender/README.md

 # Me, Bender

+    Wait... there on the screen.
+It's that guy you are!

 Make short video clips, turn videos to gifs, extract audio from videos, and more, by making API calls to me, Bender!

 This service is a WIP.
 I'm developing it for personal use for reasons including but not limited to: